BatteredBunny/imagehost/README.md

 ## Docker

 Have a look at example_docker.toml.
-By default it uses that config.
+By default, it uses that config.

 ## Without docker